 The regulatory model is based on three pillars: quality management, continuing education, and ethics.
 Registrant firms are required to have a representative attend training, and to have documented policies and procedures in place that indicate how they meet the quality management, ethics, and continuing education requirements within 12 months of registering.

 Below are the key steps and timeline for firms to meet the new requirements of firm regulation.

 For more information, visit our Permit to Practice page.

 The regulatory model includes all firms in the private and public sector that engage in the practice of professional engineering or geoscience as part of their operations, including firms that only provide these services internally (this includes advice or services provided internally by an Engineers and Geoscientists BC professional registrant to another employee or individual acting on the firm's behalf).

 If the business activity of a firm does not require the practice of professional engineering or geoscience, then the firm may not need to be registered with Engineers and Geoscientists BC.

 If you are unsure whether your firm should register, please use the Permit to Practice Assessment Tool to determine if your firm requires a Permit to Practice.

 For more information on firm practice, visit the following pages:

 Have a question about Regulation of Firms?
 Contact [email protected].

 Bulletins are intended to address emergent or novel questions about firm regulation in a timely manner.
-Each bulletin provides Engineers and Geoscientists BC’s interpretation of how professional registrants and Registrant Firms should approach the topic in question.
+Each bulletin provides Engineers and Geoscientists BC’s interpretation of how registrants and firms should approach the topic in question.
 The contents of bulletins will be incorporated into broader Regulation of Firms guidance documents as those documents are revised.
 Please see below for the most recent bulletins.